 On days 6-8, we’ll take part in a variety of locally-led volunteer projects that help to restore native forests, fishponds, coastlines and archeological sites.
 (Note: your specific project focus will be dependent on scheduling availability with our local volunteer partners)

 After project work, we’ll also get to hike through Hawaiʻi Volcanoes National Park, watch the sunset and moon rise from the southernmost point of Hawaiʻi, and enjoy one final night of reflection & celebration while enjoying a traditional imu barbecue!

 All good things must come to an end, but these memories and friendships will be with you forever.
-Enjoy some free time to shop and explore in Kona Town before flying back to the mainland or onto your next adventure!
+Enjoy some free time to shop and explore in Kona Town before flying home or onto your next adventure!

 Trip End: When your GIVE guides drop you off at Kona International Airport.

 **THIS IS A SAMPLE ITINERARY WHICH IS SUBJECT TO CHANGE.
 CERTAIN TRIPS ARE 8 DAYS LONG TO ALIGN WITH UNIVERSITY AND HOLIDAY BREAKS.
 ALL MAJOR PROJECTS AND ACTIVITIES ARE STILL INCLUDED IN THE 8-DAY ITINERARY; THERE’S JUST A BIT LESS DOWN TIME THROUGHOUT THE SCHEDULE.

 - All accommodations within Hawaii, which have access to basic amenities and security